 In A Nutshell

-If you’re dealing with permanent hair loss, it’s better to get hair transplant surgery than have hormone replacement therapy.
-Of course, before anything, you should consult a doctor to determine the cause of your hair loss.
+If you’re dealing with permanent hair loss, it’s better to get hair transplant surgery than have postmenopausal hormone therapy.
+Of course, before anything, you should consult a doctor or a trichologist to determine the cause of your hair loss.

 HRT is used for dealing with many unpleasant symptoms that come with menopause, one of which is hair loss.
 But the problem is that research on HRT for hair loss is still in its infancy.